 Whatever you’re searching for, our scope of industry knowledge and resources can help.

-If you wish to pay childcare costs from your company account, then there are two ways to do so; either via a voucher scheme or through a direct agreement with a childcare provider, both of which are explained below:
+If you want to pay for childcare costs through your limited company bank account, this can qualify for exemption from tax and National Insurance contributions.
+There are two ways you can do this: through a voucher scheme or through a direct agreement with a childcare provider.

 Any business that participates in the childcare scheme will need to keep full records to demonstrate that all the conditions have been met, which should include:

 As a limited company, you can pay for as much childcare on behalf of your employees as you choose to.
 However, there are certain tax and National Insurance implications which will be affected if you exceed the published limits.

 When a company determines how much childcare they can provide but still qualify for tax relief, there are a number of factors to be taken into account, with the most significant being the date on which the employee joined the company’s childcare scheme.